Josh Robbins

 Joshua W. Robbins (born January 12, 1983 in Jackson, Tennessee) is an American HIV/AIDS activist, blogger, talent agent, writer, and social media marketer.
-His work has been featured on The Advocate, Human Rights Campaign, Healthline, POZ and a myriad of additional publications.
+His work has been featured on The Advocate, Human Rights Campaign, POZ and a myriad of additional publications.
 Robbins was named to the POZ 100 List in 2013.

 Advocacy

 Before his HIV diagnosis, Robbins was raising awareness about HIV in the LGBT community and fundraising for the AIDS service organization Nashville CARES.
 He was also a volunteer for the HVTN 505 clinical vaccine trial.
 He has been described as "one of a growing legion of bloggers who are breathing life into HIV activism".

 Robbins published a video on YouTube of being told of his HIV diagnosis in January 2012, after revealing his HIV status on Facebook.
 Robbins also hosts the weekly digital series, HIV Video Minute with Josh Robbins, and created the "Ask HIV" iPhone app.

 In 2018, Robbins was named the national spokesperson for DatingPositives.